spences10/sveltekit-and-the-content-layer/slides.md

 <!--
-So let’s take a quick look at what a CMS was back in the day
+Taking a quick look at what a CMS was back in the day

-Primarily website based, there wasn’t the need to have any content piped to a mobile device
+Primarily website based, there wasn’t much of a need to have any on a mobile device

 These sites were heavily theme based, you could make your own and alter them to your liking

 You’d pay for everything, you were hosting this yourself, there wasn’t really CDNs back then and server space was expensive

-A lot of the things which made it slow were those round trips to the page from the database -->
+A lot of the things which made it slow were those round trips to the database back to the page -->

 ---